webhookdb/webhookdb/webhookdb-website/src/docs/new-paradigm.md

 But offering a public GraphQL API is rare, and developers preferring it over a more REST-like alternative is even rarer.
 It requires complex and specialized tools, and I don't see meaningful progress on using it as an API integration approach.
+Recently attempts at "superschemas" have been made, which attempt to manage the complexity of GraphQL at scale by introducing even more complexity.

+iPaaS platforms, like Zapier, Mulesoft, and dozens of others, promise to make it easy to glue together different systems.
+But while they are amazing for certain types of automation, they introduce another whole set of problems around maintenance, performance, security, and cost, and so are poor fits for integrating multiple APIs.

 So, we are stuck with good-ole JSON-over-HTTP, usually as some sort of REST-like API.
 Just like any great, durable technology, it has a laundry list of problems,